Do You Struggle With Constant Self-Criticism or Self-Loathing?

 If you’re anxious that you’ll be in therapy forever, you’re not alone.
 This concern is especially acute for clients who worry about the extra cost of therapy, which is one reason that I don’t force anyone to attend therapy any longer than they want to.
 Whether you come to me for a few months, a year, or more, my sessions are always focused on your needs and your personal timeline.
 The goal is never for you to become dependent on me; instead, I want to empower you to find healing in your own time and on your own terms.

 Are you ready to replace self-loathing with self-affirmation?
-Contact me today for a free phone consultation by completing my online form or calling me at 860-920-7070.
-I’m happy to answer any questions you have about my depression treatment practice in Simsbury, CT.
+Contact me today, and I’m happy to answer any questions you have about my depression treatment practice in Simsbury, CT, and online.